mne-tools/mne-cpp/doc/gh-pages/pages/development/ftbufferplugin.md

 4. Start data collection

-   Start collecting data and ensure it is being sent into the buffer thorugh neuromag2ft.
+   Start collecting data and ensure it is being sent into the buffer through neuromag2ft.
+It is important that nuromag2ft already be running before data collection starts, otherwise neuromag2ft will not work.

 5. Set up plugin: